Transformers for Learning on Noisy and Task-Level Manifolds: Approximation and Generalization Insights: Proof of Main Results

 \subsection{Basic Arithmetic Operations via Transformer}

 To prove our main results, let us first construct transformers to implement basic arithmetic operations such as addition, constant multiplication, product, division, etc,.
 All the basic arithmetic operations are proved in details in Appendix~\ref{secAppendixBAO}.
 The proofs utilizes the Interaction Lemma~\ref{IAlemma} \citep{Havrilla24}, which states that we can construct an attention head such that one token interacts with exactly another token in the embedding matrix.
-This allows efficient parallel implementation of these fundamental arithmetic operations (see also Remarks \ref{rmkflexibility} and \ref{rmkparalell} ).
+This allows efficient parallel implementation of these fundamental arithmetic operations (see also Remarks \ref{rmkflexibility} and \ref{rmkparalell} ). {Note that in our construction, each coordinate $x^i$, $1\leq i\leq D$, is stored in a token in the initial embedding matrix $H$.}

 For convenience, we summarize all the operations implemented via transformer in Table~\ref{tableBAO}.
-These basic operations can also serve as building blocks for other tasks of independent interest.
+These basic operations can also serve as building blocks for other tasks of independent interest. {In literature, the basic operations in Table~\ref{tableBAO} have been implemented or approximated by feedforward neural networks (FNNs) \citep{Y17}.
+Compared with FNNs, transformers can implement the multiplication operation more efficiently.
+In Table~\ref{tableBAO}, a transformer network with a constant depth can exactly implement multiplication with zero error.
+In comparison, to approximate the multiplication operation with $\epsilon$ error, the FNN constructed in \citet{Y17} has depth in the order of $\ln(1/\epsilon)$.
+In Table \ref{tab:transformer_FNN}, we provide the network depth and width comparison between transformer and FNN for two arithmetic operations: sum of componentwise squares and vector dot product. }

+{ To provide additional evidence of the superior expressive power of Transformer over FNN, we perform a set of numerical experiments in Section \ref{sec: expCompare} to model these two arithmetic operations (e.g., see Table \ref{tableExpCompare}).}

 \begin{lemma} [Sum of Tokens] Let $d_{embed}=5$, $M>0$, and $x=(x^1,\cdots,x^D)$ be vector in $\mathbb{R}^D$ such that $\|x\|_{\infty}\leq M$.
 Let $H$ be an embedding matrix of the form

 where $\ell\geq D+1$.
 Then there exists a transformer block $B\in\mathcal{B}(D,6,d_{embed})$ such that